DELTA-DoubleWise/DELTA-DoubleWise.github.io/index.md

   <img src="/assets/images/project_3.png" alt="Message Animation" style="width: 33%; margin-right: 20px;">
   <div style="width: 70%;">
     <b>Message Animation: a Facial Animation based Instant Messaging App</b><br>
-    The group project of CS3483 Multimodal Interface Design.
+    The group project of CS3483 Multimodal Interface Design at CityU.
 In this project, we develop an instant messaging software that can transfer users' vocal or textual messages into a cartoon animation, helping senders express their emotions and help receivers have a more engaging experience.
     <p><a class="button button--outline-primary button--rounded button--sm" href="/assets/pdf/3483_Project_Final_Report_Group21.pdf">PDF</a></p>
   </div>
 </div>